Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Discussion

 \section{Discussion}

 The development of a suite of MoEClust models has been outlined, clearly demonstrating the utility of mixture of experts models for parsimonious model-based clustering where covariates are available.
 A novel means of visualising such models has also been proposed.
-The ability of MoEClust models to jointly model the response variable(s) and related covariates provides deeper and more principled insight into the relations between such data in a mixture model based analysis, and provides a principled method for both creating and explaining the clustering, with reference to information contained in covariates.
+The ability of MoEClust models to jointly model the response variable(s) and related covariates provides deeper and more principled insight into the relations between such data in a mixture-model based analysis, and provides a principled method for both creating and explaining the clustering, with reference to information contained in covariates.
 Their demonstrated use to cluster observations and appropriately capture heterogeneity in cross-sectional data provides only a glimpse of their potential flexibility and utility in a wide range of settings.
 Indeed, given that general MoE models have been used, under different names, in several fields, including but not limited to statistics \citep{Grun2007,Grun2008}, biology \citep{Wang1996}, econometrics \citep{Wang1998}, marketing \citep{Wedel2012}, and medicine \citep{Thompson1998}, MoEClust models could prove useful in many domains.

-Improvement over GPCM models has been introduced by accounting for external information available in the presence of covariates.
+Improvement over GPCM models has been introduced by accounting for external information available in the presence of potentially mixed-type covariates.
 Similarly, improvement over Gaussian mixture of experts models which incorporate fixed covariates has been introduced by allowing GPCM family covariance structures in the component densities.
-Due to sensitivity of the final solution obtained by the EM algorithm to the initial values, an iterative reallocation procedure based on the Mahalanobis distance has been proposed to mitigate against convergence to a suboptimal local maximum.
-This initialisation algorithm converges quickly and also speeds up convergence of the EM algorithm itself.
+MoEClust models are thus Gaussian parsimonious MoE models where the size, volume, shape, and/or orientation can be equal~or unequal across components.
+MoEClust models have been further extended to accommodate the presence of an additional uniform noise component to capture departures from Gaussianity, in such a way that observations are smoothly classified as belonging to Gaussian clusters or as outliers.
+In particular, two means of doing so have been proposed for models which include gating concomitants.
+Due to sensitivity of the final solution obtained by the EM algorithm to the initial values, an iterative reallocation procedure based~on the Mahalanobis distance has been proposed~to mitigate against convergence to suboptimal local maxima for models with expert network covariates.~This initialisation algorithm converges quickly and also speeds up convergence of the EM algorithm itself.